itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

 You need to redefine the global filters as they do not get merged if you have a overwrite to allow for full control!

-## I want to configure everything myself and loose your presets!
+## I want to configure everything myself and loose your presets

 No problem just use gridMergeStrategy: reset.